EcoRecord is the biological record centre for Birmingham and the Black Country. Your records can help map and monitor our region's wildlife.

 EcoRecord collects, collates and makes available information about the wildlife, wildlife sites and habitats of Birmingham and the Black Country and currently has over 500,000 species records on its database.

-These records come from many sources, ranging from professional ecologists to amateur expert naturalists to other wildlife enthusiasts.
+These records come from many sources, ranging from professional ecologists to amateur naturalists and other wildlife enthusiasts.

 EcoRecord provides an information service to a wide range of users such as local authorities, statutory agencies, ecological consultants, national and local recording schemes and others with a an interest in the wildlife of Birmingham and the Black Country